Sari: Origins and history

-Poetic references from works like Cilappatikaram indicate that during the Sangam period in ancient Tamil Nadu in southern India, a single piece of clothing served as both lower garment and head covering, leaving the midriff completely uncovered.
-Similar styles of the sari are recorded paintings by Raja Ravi Varma in Kerala.
+Poetic references from works like Cilappatikaram indicate that during the Sangam period in ancient Tamil Nadu in southern India, a single piece of clothing served as both a lower garment and head covering, leaving the midriff completely uncovered.
+Similar styles of the sari are recorded in paintings by Raja Ravi Varma in Kerala.
 Numerous sources say that everyday costume in ancient India until recent times in Kerala consisted of a pleated dhoti or (sarong) wrap, combined with a breast band called ISO or ISO and occasionally a wrap called ISO that could at times be used to cover the upper body or head.
-The two-piece Kerala mundum neryathum (mundu, a dhoti or sarong, neryath, a shawl, in Malayalam) is a survival of ancient clothing styles.
-The one-piece sari in Kerala is derived from neighbouring Tamil Nadu or Deccan during medieval period based on its appearance on various temple murals in medieval Kerala.
+The two-piece Kerala mundum neryathum (mundu, a dhoti or sarong, and neryath, a shawl, in Malayalam) is a survival of ancient clothing styles.
+The one-piece sari in Kerala is derived from neighbouring Tamil Nadu or Deccan during the medieval period based on its appearance on various temple murals in medieval Kerala.

-Early Sanskrit literature has a wide vocabulary of terms for the veiling used by women, such as Avagunthana (oguntheti/oguṇthikā), meaning cloak-veil, Uttariya meaning shoulder-veil, Mukha-pata meaning face-veil and Sirovas-tra meaning head-veil.
+Early Sanskrit literature has a wide vocabulary of terms for the veiling used by women, such as Avagunthana (oguntheti/oguṇthikā), meaning cloak-veil; Uttariya, meaning shoulder-veil; Mukha-pata, meaning face-veil; and Sirovas-tra, meaning head-veil.

-In the Pratimānātaka, a play by Bhāsa describes in context of Avagunthana veil that "ladies may be seen without any blame (for the parties concerned) in a religious session, in marriage festivities, during a calamity and in a forest".
-The same sentiment is more generically expressed in later Sanskrit literature. Śūdraka, the author of Mṛcchakatika set in fifth century BCE says that the Avagaunthaha was not used by women everyday and at every time.
-He says that a married lady was expected to put on a veil while moving in the public.
+In the Pratimānātaka, a play by Bhāsa, the avagunthana veil is described as follows: "ladies may be seen without any blame (for the parties concerned) in a religious session, in marriage festivities, during a calamity and in a forest".
+The same sentiment is more generically expressed in later Sanskrit literature. Śūdraka, the author of Mṛcchakatika, set in the fifth century BCE, says that the Avagaunthaha was not used by women every day and at every time.
+He says that a married lady was expected to put on a veil while moving in public.
 This may indicate that it was not necessary for unmarried females to put on a veil.
 This form of veiling by married women is still prevalent in Hindi-speaking areas, and is known as ghoonghat where the loose end of a sari is pulled over the head to act as a facial veil.